Electrical engineers design, construct and manufacture electrical systems. They also maintain, operate and manage these systems.

 - design and drawing skills, including knowledge of computer-aided design (CAD) software.

-- usually work in offices, but also work in laboratories, workshops or on-site at power stations or building projects.
+- usually work in offices, but may also work in laboratories, workshops or on-site at power stations or building sites.

 What's the job really like?

-To become an engineering technologist, you need a three-year degree in engineering, usually a Bachelor of Engineering Technology – BEngTech.
+To become an electrical engineer you need to have a Bachelor of Engineering with Honours.

 Electrical engineers need to be: